orchidsoftware/orchid.software/source/en/docs/access.md

 section: main
 ---

 Usually, users are not assigned permissions in the application (although this is available), but rather roles.
-The role associated with the permission set, not with the individual user.
+The role is associated with the permission set, not with the individual user.

-Typically, you manage several dozen permits in a typical business. process.
+Typically, you manage several dozen permits in a typical business process.
 You can also have, say, 10 to 100 users.
-Although these users are not completely different from each other, You can divide them into logical groups according to what they do with the program.
+Although these users are not entirely different from each other, You can divide them into logical groups according to what they do with the program.
 These groups are called roles.

-If you needed to manage users directly by assigning them permissions, it would be tedious and erroneous due to the large number of users and permissions.
+If you needed to manage users directly by assigning them permissions, it would be tedious and erroneous due to a large number of users and permissions.

-- You can group one, two or more permissions in a role.
+- You can group one, two, or more permissions in a role.
 - The user is assigned one or more roles.
 - A set of permissions owned by the user, calculated as a combination of permissions from each user role.

 The user has several options for managing roles: